alphagov/govuk-developer-docs/source/manual/keeping-software-current.html.md

 See [Add a new Ruby version][] for a guide on how to install a new version of Ruby.

 [Add a new Ruby version]: /manual/ruby.html

+### Deprecated repos

+There is little point in spending developer time on keeping a repository's dependencies fully up to date, if that repository is planned to be retired.
+These repositories can be configured to receive security updates only (see [example](https://github.com/alphagov/content-publisher/pull/3287)).